 Muizenberg – False Bay – Kalk Bay

-Earlier this summer we learned surfing at the Pacific coast in Anaheim, California.
+Earlier this summer, we learned to surf at the Pacific coast in Anaheim, California.
 And we loved it!
-Good to know for surfers: The beaches of Muizenberg are considered to be Cape Town’s main surfing spot with a dedicated surfing community.
+Good to know for surfers: The beaches of Muizenberg are considered to be Cape Town’s main surfing spot, with a dedicated surfing community.
 We made some long early winter walks along the almost never-ending white beach with its colored beach huts.
-The view and sand have been amazing and so was dinner at Tiger’s Milk with beach view.
-Another good place for a walk from St James with plenty of options for photos and dinner, of course, is the small but picturesque fisher village Kalk Bay.
-Our tips for dinner places: the huge and delicious pizza at Satori with a good South African beer and the spectacular view restaurant and the Atlantic shore called Brass Bell.
-Special about this restaurant is the location right at a huge seawater pool with waves crashing against the poolside.
+The view and sand have been wonderful, and so was dinner at Tiger’s Milk with a beach view.
+Another good place for a walk from St. James with plenty of options for photos and dinner, of course, is the small but picturesque fisher village Kalk Bay.
+Our tips for a dinner place: delicious pizzas at Satori with a good South African beer and the spectacular view restaurant and the Atlantic shore called Brass Bell.
+The special thing about this restaurant is the location right at a huge seawater pool with waves crashing against the poolside.
 Our tip: Get a reservation at the windows all the way in the back.
-Muizenberg and Kal Bay are located in short walking distance to our gay-friendly accommodation in St James.
+Muizenberg and Kalk Bay are located within short walking distance to our gay-friendly accommodation in St. James.

-Starting at the Atlantic Coast of Namibia, we boarded the Rovos Rail luxury train ‘Pride of Africa’ to make our way through Namibia and South Africa to South Africa’s capital city Pretoria.
-Our story with photos and tips about our Southern African Train Adventure from Walvis Bay to Pretoria now on our blog!
+Starting at the Atlantic Coast of Namibia, we boarded the Rovos Rail luxury train ‘Pride of Africa’ to make our way through Namibia and South Africa to South Africa’s capital city, Pretoria.
+Read all about our story with photos and tips about our Southern African Train Adventure from Walvis Bay to Pretoria on our blog!

 ‘Cape of Good Hope’ – Cape Point Nature Reserve